Tony Duran (musician)

-Anthony Phillip "Tony" Duran (14 October 1945, Los Angeles, California, USA − 19 December 2011, Bruceville, Texas, USA) was an American slide guitarist and singer.
+Anthony Phillip "Tony" Duran (14 October 1945, Los Angeles, California, US − 19 December 2011, Bruceville, Texas, US) was an American slide guitarist and singer.
 From 1972 he was member of Frank Zappa's backing band and he was also member of Ruben and the Jets.
 In 1963 he graduated in Garfield High School.

-Tony Duran died on December 19, 2011 at his home in Bruceville, Texas after a two year battle with prostate cancer.
+Tony Duran died on December 19, 2011, at his home in Bruceville, Texas, after a two year battle with prostate cancer.